When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

 Be sure to read our guide to growing bleeding hearts for cultivation instructions.

 This plant thrives well in Zones 3 to 9.

-Find bleeding heart rootstock now from Eden Brothers in packages of 2, 4, or 10.
+Find bleeding heart rootstock now from Eden Brothers in packages of two, four, or 10.

 13. Carolina Jessamine